 Every blog post you write should have a way to guide people onto the next step with you and your brand.
 Whether that’s a link to a lead magnet, an invitation to book a call, a link to a relevant product, or asking readers to share the post.

-If you’d like to learn how to use blogging to increase your leads and sales, check out my digital course – Online Marketing Academy for Pet Businesses.
+And if you’d like to learn how to use blogging to increase your leads and sales, the Pet Biz Thrive Online Club is the perfect place to help you do that.